 On the basis of the submitted admission application materials, graduate programs will select one or more nominees to the campus-wide IDF competition.
-Those nominated to the campus-wide competition will be asked to submit an IDF application form (to be posted).
+Those nominated to the campus-wide competition will be asked to submit an IDF application form.
 Two reference letters and transcripts from the online admission application plus the IDF application form will comprise the application file to be considered by the graduate program.

 Route B: fast-track / transfer from Master's program to PhD program (no admission application)

-Master's students who intend to fast-track / transfer from their Master's program to the PhD program as of January, May or September 2017 must contact their graduate program to indicate their interest in being considered for the IDF competition by their graduate program's internal IDF application deadline.
-Deadlines vary by graduate program and range from late November 2016 to mid-January 2017; applicants are to contact their proposed graduate program to confirm that program's internal IDF deadline.
-Those nominated to the campus-wide competition will be asked to submit an IDF application form (to be posted).
-The graduate program will determine whether reference letters from the applicant's previous admission application will be used; the graduate program may ask the applicant to have two refereees provide IDF reference forms (to be posted) or free-form reference letters (scanned copies of signed IDF reference forms or signed free-form letters will be accepted).
+Master's students who intend to fast-track / transfer from their Master's program to the PhD program as of January, May or September 2018 must contact their graduate program to indicate their interest in being considered for the IDF competition by their graduate program's internal IDF application deadline.
+Deadlines vary by graduate program and range from late November 2017 to mid-January 2018; applicants are to contact their proposed graduate program to confirm that program's internal IDF deadline.
+Those nominated to the campus-wide competition will be asked to submit an IDF application form.
+The graduate program will determine whether reference letters from the applicant's previous admission application will be used; the graduate program may ask the applicant to have two refereees provide IDF reference forms or free-form reference letters (scanned copies of signed IDF reference forms or signed free-form letters will be accepted).
 The IDF application, two references and transcripts (provided by the graduate program from their files) will comprise the nomination file to be considered by the graduate program.

-Graduate programs have been assigned a nomination quota (CWL login required) for the IDF competition.
-From amongst their applicants for new admission and fast-track to the PhD program, graduate programs will select their nominees, assemble the nomination files (see application procedures above) and submit complete nomination files to the Faculty of Graduate and Postdoctoral Studies by 4:00 p.m. on Friday, 27 January 2017.
+Graduate programs will be assigned a nomination quota (to be posted in early December) for the IDF competition.
+From amongst their applicants for new admission and fast-track to the PhD program, graduate programs will select their nominees, assemble the nomination files (see application procedures above) and submit complete nomination files to the Faculty of Graduate and Postdoctoral Studies by 4:00 p.m. on Friday, 26 January 2018.

 Please note: the expectation is that graduate programs intend (as best they know at the time of nomination) to make an offer of admission to their IDF nominees; it is not required that an offer of admission has, in fact, been made as of the IDF nomination deadline.
 Admission timelines vary by graduate program and many graduate programs make their admission offers after the end of January.